-% of % of For the years ended December 31, 2023 Revenues 2022 Revenues % Change Total Adjusted EBITDA \$ 76,860 32.1% \$ 96,568 36.0% (20.7%)
+% of % of For the years ended December 31, 2024 Revenues 2023 Revenues % Change Total Adjusted EBITDA \$ 50,836 23.7% \$ 76,860 32.1% (33.9%)

-1 Adjusted EBITDA is a non-GAAP financial measure and does not have any standardized meaning under IFRS.
+Adjusted EBITDA is a non-GAAP financial measure and does not have any standardized meaning under IFRS Accounting Standards.
 Therefore, it is unlikely to be comparable to similar measures presented by other issuers.
 Definitions of non-GAAP financial measures are provided on page 3 of this MD&A.

-For the year ended December 31, 2023 Adjusted EBITDA decreased by \$19.7 million or 20.7% to \$76.9 million, compared to \$96.6 million for the same period last year.
-The adjusted EBITDA margin decreased during the year ended December 31, 2023 to 32.1%, compared to 36.0% for the same period last year.
-The decrease in Adjusted EBITDA and Adjusted EBITDA margin for the year ended December 31, 2023 is the result of revenue pressures and the ongoing investments in our tele-sales force capacity, partially offset by the efficiencies from optimization in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses, lower variable compensation expense and the impact of the Company's share price on cash settled stock-based compensation expense.
-The revaluation of the cash settled stock-based compensation liabilities based on the change in YP's share price year-to-date resulted in a recovery of \$4.4 million for the year ended December 31, 2023, compared to a recovery of \$1.9 million for the same period last year.
-The \$1.9 million recovery related to cash settled stock-based compensation expense in 2022 was driven by the refinement of the volatility parameter of the pricing model from using the historical share price volatility of its common shares as a reliable observable input to reflect expected volatility.
-Furthermore, the Company received a total of \$1.1 million of emergency wage subsidies for the year ended December 31, 2022.
-Revenue pressures, coupled with increased headcount in our salesforce partially offset by continued optimization, will continue to cause pressure on margins in upcoming quarters.
+For the year ended December 31, 2024 Adjusted EBITDA decreased by \$26.0 million or 33.9% to \$50.8 million, compared to \$76.9 million for the same period last year.
+The adjusted EBITDA margin decreased during the year ended December 31, 2024 to 23.7%, compared to 32.1% for the same period last year.
+The decrease in Adjusted EBITDA and Adjusted EBITDA margin for the year ended December 31, 2024 is the result of revenue pressures and the ongoing investments in our tele-sales force capacity, increase in bad debt expense, the nature of IT spend, whereby more of the expense was classified as operating rather than capital and the impact of the Company's share price on cash settled stock-based compensation expense, partially offset by optimizations in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses.
+The revaluation of the cash settled stock-based compensation liabilities based on the change in YP's share price resulted in a recovery of \$1.7 million for the year ended December 31, 2024, compared to a recovery of \$4.4 million for the same period last year.
+Revenue pressures from product mix and investments in our tele-sales force capacity, partially offset by continued optimizations and cost reductions, will continue to cause pressure on margins in upcoming quarters.